mantczakaus/ont_amplicon/README.md

 - RED = < 2500 starting reads, < 200 quality filtered reads.

 If the user wants to check the data after preprocessing before performing downstream analysis, they can apply the parameter `preprocessing_only: true`.

+### Subsample reads
+Pre-processed reads can be subsampled by specifying `subsample: false` and the number of reads to subsample can be specified using the parameter `reads_downsampling_size: [number of reads]` (set to 10,000 by default).

 ### Clustering step (RATTLE)